CookPaddy

 1. 1

-Place 450-500g of oysters in a bowl, add salt or cornstarch, and gently mix.
-Rinse under running water while being careful not to break the oyster meat.
+Place the oysters (450–500g) in a bowl, add salt or potato starch, and gently mix.
+Rinse under running water, being careful not to break the oysters.

 2. 2